KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 # Misconceptions About Types

-Most programmers have made up their minds about static/typed vs dynamic/untyped languages, and for some reason get quite passionate about it.
+Most programmers have made up their minds about static (typed) vs dynamic (untyped) languages, and for some reason get quite passionate about it.
+Some who come from the dynamic typing world have some odd ideas about types, and I see their misconceptions littered around the internet often.

-I'm not going to give you the evil eye if you like to use Python, all I'm going to say is if you're going to favour dynamic languages over typed ones at least be aware of what's out there today.

-Despite exclusively using and continuing to use dynamic languages my entire career, I'm a type system advocate.
-Maybe this collection of misunderstandings I've seen in the wild will help explain why.

 Disclaimer: if any of this is inaccurate, let me know and I'll fix it.
 If I've started a flame war somewhere on the internet, I'm sorry.